Gatsby Chocolate update

 “We are available nationwide at Walmart, but not online,” Ryan told us.
 “So we don’t have direct sales numbers yet, but we did get a large surge in web and social media traffic that lasted for about 3 days.”

 As for the deal with Mark and Lori, Ryan told us that it hasn’t been finalized yet, but things are looking good.
-“We’ve had weekly conversations with Mark and Lori and the deal is almost done now,” said Ryan.

-“Mark has mentioned us on TV and his social channels a few times already and both have offered more ideas on branding and messaging.”
+“Mark has mentioned us on TV and his social channels a few times already, and both have offered more ideas on branding and messaging.”

 In the meantime, check our other Season 15 Episode 1 updates here: